wrrulos/easyjsonpy/README.md

 ## Installation

-To install EasyJsonPy, simply clone the repository and run:
+To install EasyJsonPy, simply use the pip install command

 ```bash
 pip install easyjsonpy